 Glacier National Park, Bison Range, Flathead Lake, National Bison Range and local museum tours were among the tours offered in the past.
 We would love to take you on a tour if our schedule allows and we are available.
 Please call and/or email us to schedule your next tour.

 Caring for the land was something instilled in me by my grandparent’s at a very young age and I have passed these same values on to my children.
 My great-grandmother taught me an old Kootenai teaching about mother earth.
 The air is her breath, the trees are her hair, the rocks are her bones and the water is her blood.
 Our earth is a living being and she must be cared for.
 We never take more than is needed and only when necessary but only until something is given in return.

 We have taken nothing from the land but improved it with grant monies and sweat equity.
 After looking at all of the development around the lake and the congestion, I knew something had to be done.
 Therefore, we wanted to incorporate our cultural values into a contemporary approach.
 We also wanted to respect mother earth by preserving the land and sharing a little bit about who we are as indigenous people of Western Montana.

 If time permits, we would love to guide you through the area or share with you some of the history at our story telling lodge.

 Not all shown in photo but this makes up at least half of our tribe

-Due to our belief system in conserving the land, our cultural backgrounds, and work ethic, quality is our top priority, and we have incorporated these same values into the development of our campsite.
-This is evident in all the details and complimentary services we offer.
-We have built everything with the highest standards in mind.
+Due to our belief system in conserving the land, our cultural backgrounds, and work ethic, we have incorporated our values into the creation of our campsite.
+You’ll see this in all the details and complimentary services offered.
+Everything that we have built has been done so with the highest standards.